Jebel Faya

+Jebel Faya (جَبَل ٱلْفَايَة) is an archaeological site and limestone hill or escarpment in near Mleiha, Al Faya in the Emirate of Sharjah, UAE.

+Located about 50 km east of the city of Sharjah, and between the shoreline of the Gulf and Al Hajar Mountains, the Paleolandscape of Faya contains tool assemblages and burials from the Paleolithic, Neolithic, Bronze Age, and Iron Age reflecting human occupation of the region between 210,000 and 2,300 years ago.

+The earliest lithic assemblage found at the Faya-1 site is testament to a virile southern dispersal route of anatomically modern humans from Africa to populate the earth and was dated using single-grain optically-stimulated luminescence (OSL) to approximately 125,000 years ago.

+The tools found at Faya are distinctive and have links in their form and type to tools of a similar age found in Sudan, giving us confidence in the idea of a virile southern trajectory rather than a leakage east of the people embarking on the Levantine path to Europe.
+This idea has been strengthened by work from other sites.
+From Faya they would have crossed to Iran and spread north and east.

 The finds from excavations at Faya and surrounding digs are displayed at the Mleiha Archaeological Centre.

+The site was designated as a World Heritage Site by UNESCO in 2025.

 Site history

 Excavations at Jebel Faya were first conducted between 2003 and 2010 by Simon J. Armitage, Sabah A. Jasim, Anthony E. Marks, Adrian G. Parker, Vitaly I. Usik, and Hans-Peter Uerpmann.
 Knut Bretzke, Nicholas J. Conard, and Hans-Peter Uerpmann also reported on the FAY-NE1 sequence after conducting excavations between 2009 and 2013.
 Additional excavations have studied the site's environmental and geologic context (see Bretzke et al. 2013, Parton et al. 2015, and Rosenberg et al. 2011).
 Although Jebel Faya's Paleolithic-aged context has been more intensively studied, in 2013 Hans-Peter Uerpmann, Margarethe Uerpmann, Adelina Kutterer, and Sabah A. Jasim published findings on the Neolithic period at the site.

 Findings

 Site description

-Jebel Faya is a limestone mountain outlier in the Central Region of the Emirate of Sharjah, measuring about 10 and 20 km long.
+Jebel Faya is a limestone mountain outlier in Al Faya, in the Central Region of the Emirate of Sharjah, measuring about 10 and 20 km long.
 The archaeological site itself is called FAY-NE1, a rock shelter located at the northeastern endpoint of Jebel Faya.
 Archaeologists have excavated several trenches at the site, with an area of over 150 meters2 excavated in total.
 It has a 5 m deep stratified sequence of archaeological levels, containing deposits from the Bronze and Iron Ages, the Neolithic, and the Paleolithic.